seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Who now the price of his dear blood doth owe?

 **MONTAGUE**
-Not Romeo, prince, he was Mercutio’s friend;
+Not Romeo, prince, he was Mercutio's friend;
 His fault concludes but what the law should end,
 The life of Tybalt.

 **PRINCE**
 And for that offence
 Immediately we do exile him hence:
-I have an interest in your hate’s proceeding,
+I have an interest in your hate's proceeding,
 My blood for your rude brawls doth lie a-bleeding;
-But I’ll amerce you with so strong a fine
+But I'll amerce you with so strong a fine
 That you shall all repent the loss of mine:
 I will be deaf to pleading and excuses;
 Nor tears nor prayers shall purchase out abuses:
 Therefore use none: let Romeo hence in haste,
-Else, when he’s found, that hour is his last.
+Else, when he's found, that hour is his last.
 Bear hence this body and attend our will:
 Mercy but murders, pardoning those that kill.

 *Exeunt*

 ### SCENE II.
-Capulet’s orchard.
+Capulet's orchard.

 *Enter JULIET*

 **JULIET**
 Gallop apace, you fiery-footed steeds,
-Towards Phoebus’ lodging: such a wagoner
+Towards Phoebus' lodging: such a wagoner
 As Phaethon would whip you to the west,
 And bring in cloudy night immediately.
 Spread thy close curtain, love-performing night,
-That runaway’s eyes may wink and Romeo
+That runaway's eyes may wink and Romeo
-Leap to these arms, untalk’d of and unseen.
+Leap to these arms, untalk'd of and unseen.
 Lovers can see to do their amorous rites
 By their own beauties; or, if love be blind,
 It best agrees with night.
 Come, civil night,
 Thou sober-suited matron, all in black,
 And learn me how to lose a winning match,
-Play’d for a pair of stainless maidenhoods:
+Play'd for a pair of stainless maidenhoods:
-Hood my unmann’d blood, bating in my cheeks,
+Hood my unmann'd blood, bating in my cheeks,
 With thy black mantle; till strange love, grown bold,
 Think true love acted simple modesty.
 Come, night; come, Romeo; come, thou day in night;
 For thou wilt lie upon the wings of night
-Whiter than new snow on a raven’s back.
+Whiter than new snow on a raven's back.
-Come, gentle night, come, loving, black-brow’d night,
+Come, gentle night, come, loving, black-brow'd night,
 Give me my Romeo; and, when he shall die,
 Take him and cut him out in little stars,
 And he will make the face of heaven so fine
 That all the world will be in love with night
 And pay no worship to the garish sun.
 O, I have bought the mansion of a love,
-But not possess’d it, and, though I am sold,
+But not possess'd it, and, though I am sold,
-Not yet enjoy’d: so tedious is this day
+Not yet enjoy'd: so tedious is this day
 As is the night before some festival
 To an impatient child that hath new robes
 And may not wear them.
 O, here comes my nurse,
 And she brings news; and every tongue that speaks
-But Romeo’s name speaks heavenly eloquence.
+But Romeo's name speaks heavenly eloquence.

 *Enter Nurse, with cords*